 Most of the administrative functions are performed by the Office of Academic Affairs, headed by the Vice President for Academic Affairs.
-The principal academic operations occur in seventeen academic departments that are managed by the Department Chairs.
+The principal academic operations occur in fifteen academic departments that are managed by the Department Chairs.
 The various departments are organized into three Schools that are managed by the Deans.
 The three Schools are the School of Humanities, the School of Natural Sciences and Mathematics, and the School of Social Sciences and Behavioral Studies.
-The Deans, the Head Librarian, the Registrar, and the Directors of the Act 101/T.I.M.E.
-Program, the Academic Advising Center, The Global Studies Institute, the Honors Program, the Instructional Media Center, the Master of Human Services Program, and the Urban Center all report to the Vice President of Academic Affairs.
+The Deans, the Head Librarian, the Registrar, and the Academic Advising Center, The Global Studies Institute, the Honors Program, the Instructional Media Center, the Master of Human Services Program, and the Urban Center all report to the Vice President of Academic Affairs.